 Yes, like many other free and self-hosted e-commerce platforms Shopify is not free.
 In complete contrast, you have quite great options for building e-commerce stores like Magento, Zen Cart, WooCommerce, etc. If you are a programmer with some years of experience in building a web interface, you can go with these free and self-hosted options to build your own custom-designed web store.
-Obviously, for security certificates, payment gateways and many other features you need to pay while with Shopify all these features just come free.
+Obviously, for security certificates, payment gateways, and many other features you need to pay while with Shopify all these features just come free.

 Limitations with customization

 Though Shopify comes with an array of powerful themes they are often proved problematic when you need to customize them.
-There is also some learning curve involved as the Shopify is built with its own language called Liquid.
+There is also some learning curve involved as Shopify is built with its own language called Liquid.
 Though you can use other programming languages while coding, with Shopify you have certain limitations.

 Very basic marketing tools